-In this tutorial, we will show you how to install and configuration ExpressionEngine on Ubuntu 15.04.
+In this tutorial, we will show you how to install ExpressionEngine on Ubuntu 15.04.
 For those of you who didn’t know, ExpressionEngine content management system software is a proprietary software designed to create stunning websites and simplify the content creation process.
 Developed by EllisLab, Inc., it’s a beautiful, authoritative system that is popular with individual users, companies, and non-profits that create content-driven sites.
 This application offers a wide range of capabilities that will suit your diverse needs.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘